Leadership,

 destruction will come quickly, and they themselves will be the cause of

-come to you with words of deceit, like traders doing business in souls: whose
+profit they will come to you with words of deceit, like traders doing business

-punishment has been ready for a long time and their destruction is watching for
+in souls: whose punishment has been ready for a long time and their destruction

 Thus we see that we cannot afford to put ourselves under the unbiblical “covering” of human authority.
 One will more often than not find, that in churches where leadership authority is taught, this idea of covering is also taught.
 Although many of these denominations deny having an hierarchical authority structure, they admit to eldership or pastors “covering” the flock, and that they, themselves are under the “covering” of some or another man or ministry.